 Because of the creative team behind it, Abzu has been unfairly compared to Journey.
-Some elements are similar: you’re exploring an unknown space with a silent protagonist, the art direction is stunning, and it’s more of an ambient experience that it is a puzzle or platformer.
+Some elements are similar: you’re exploring an unknown space with a silent protagonist, the art direction is stunning, and it’s more of an ambient experience than it is a puzzler or platformer.
 But Abzu is even more focused on exploration and play.

 The game is also longer and more varied than I would have anticipated, as you swim around many different underwater environments.
-I’m terrified of the open ocean, so there were a few moments of terror for me, but those times feel intentional and never last too long.
+I have a big fear of the open ocean, so there were a few moments of terror for me, but those times feel intentional and never last too long.
 The music also does a great job of pumping up the momentum and joy you experience while swimming along with various sea creatures.
 Really, the best parts of Abzu are when you take a break from progressing in the game and just enjoy the surroundings.

 The story starts out pretty straight-forward, with you playing as a lonely man out in the wilderness by himself.
 But as time goes by and you learn more about your character — and the female voice over the radio — things start to get weird, almost sci-fi.
 The intrigue to me was the most interesting part, because the story doesn’t exactly stick the landing.
 Firewatch would have landed even higher on my list if it wasn’t for that wet fart of an ending.
 While that’s a shame, it can’t mar the overall experience I had exploring the space and listening to these two well-realized characters get to know one another.